lyteword/chspurgeon-tod/volume-7/psalm-149.md

 d) Because of what awaits them.

-e) Because they have the glorious hope of resurrection.— *C.W.
-Townsend, of Inskip,* 1885.
+e) Because they have the glorious hope of resurrection.— *C. W. Townsend, of Inskip,* 1885.

 **Verse 6.**

-1\.The Christian life a combination of adoration and conflict.
+1\.
+The Christian life a combination of adoration and conflict.

-2\.In each case it should be at its best: "high praises", "two edged sword."
+2\.
+In each case it should be at its best: "high praises", "two edged sword."

-3\.In each case holiness should be conspicuous: it is of saints that the text speaks.
+3\.
+In each case holiness should be conspicuous: it is of saints that the text speaks.

 **Verse 8.** The restraining and subduing power of the gospel.